 - Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-This is the first year of operation for the entity, and as such, there are no prior findings. - Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
+There were no findings or corrective actions noted in preceding annual financial audit report. - ➤ Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
 In connection with our audit, we did not have any such recommendations. - Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.
-In connection with our audit, we did not have any such findings. - Section 10.854(1)(e)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse and (2) deficiencies in internal control that are not significant deficiencies.
-In connection with our audit, we did not have any such findings. - Section 10.854(1)(e)6, Rules of the Auditor General, requires the name or official title of the school.
-The official title of the school is disclosed in the financial statements.
+In connection with our audit, we did not have any such findings. - Section 10.854(1)(e)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) deficiencies in internal control that are not significant deficiencies.
+In connection with our audit, we did not have any such findings. - > Section 10.854(1)(e)6, Rules of the Auditor General, requires the name or official title of the school.
+The official title of the School is disclosed in the financial statements.